sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 ### 🚀 Scenario 1: Java List Element Removal – CPU Overhead with Large Lists

+agent to generate filtering logic but doesn’t specify:
-Imagine a Java application where `CustomerDTO` has a list of up to **20,000 transactions**.
-A developer asks an AI agent to generate filtering logic but doesn’t specify:
+Imagine a Java application where `CustomerDTO` has a list of transactions.
+This list can contain up to **20,000 transactions**.
+There is a business requirement to filter the customer's transactions to remove those that don't meet certain criteria.
+A developer asks an AI agent to generate this filtering logic but doesn't specify:

 - That transaction list size can be large
 - That the code must be optimized for performance

-Result: The agent generates code that removes elements directly from the list during iteration.
+Result: The agent generates code that removes elements directly from the list during iteration (e.g., `transactionList.remove(index)` inside a loop).
 In Java's `ArrayList`, removing items inside a loop triggers repeated shifts of all remaining elements—leading to major CPU overhead and poor performance.

 **Why ArrayList removal is CPU-intensive:**
 Each `ArrayList.remove(index)` call internally uses `System.arraycopy()` to shift all subsequent elements one position left to fill the gap.
 For a 20,000-item list where 5,000 items are removed sequentially: